benkozi/CECE/combo-test-runner/README.md

 quiet and failing tests include the output in their report under "Captured stdout call".

+Each combination produces one test per assertion — `test_driver_execution` (driver exits 0) and `test_nc_file_count` (expected NetCDF output count) — with the driver running once per combination.
+If the driver run fails, its `test_driver_execution` fails and that combination's assertion tests are skipped with a `driver run failed: ...` reason.

 Options:

 - `--suite-config=PATH` — suite YAML defining the base driver config